openhab/openhab1-addons/bundles/binding/org.openhab.binding.neohub/README.md

 ## Binding Configuration

-This binding must be configured in the file `services/neohub.cfg`.
+This binding can be configured in the file `services/neohub.cfg`.

 The binding polls each thermostat that is configured in your items, at the _refresh_ rate as set in the configuration.